NicholasMcKie/shar-mod-creator/README.md

 # Criteria
-Using **Will's Mod Creator** is fairly straightforward, but these criterion must be met to successfully package your mod:
+Using **Will's Mod Creator** is straightforward, but these criterion must be met to successfully package your mod:
 - You must give your mod a title, exporting is not possible without doing so.
 - You must require at the minimum, both CustomFiles and CustomText hacks via the Checked List Box.
 - *Imported icons must be within a power of 2 in both height and width ranging up to 256x256.